KavitaGitCode/PreplaceJS/session2-task/notes.md

 variable defined with 'const' keyword also has block scope but cannot be reassigned to a new value.

-var : It can be updated and redeclared into the scope and can be declared without initialization. let & const: let can be declared without initialization and you can access its value which is 'undefined' but 'const' cannot be declared without initialization will go you an error;
+var : It can be updated and redeclared into the scope and can be declared without initialization. let & const: let can be declared without initialization and you can access its value which is 'undefined' but 'const' cannot be declared without initialization, it will go you an error;

 ```javascript
 let b = 100;